Registered Charity number 1076878

 Members are able to take part in field work, attend monthly group and local meetings.
 For more information please go to the membership page.

 The Group manages a badger watching hide jointly with the Herts & Middlesex Wildlife Trust at Tewin.
 The Audrey Randall Hide is open to the public from April to October each year.
-Unfortunately most people have only seen dead badgers on the side of the road and these can be reported via this website.
+Unfortunately most people have only seen dead badgers on the side of the road and these can be reported via this website, if they are in our area.
 This data provides further vital information about the status of badgers in the two counties.